DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Kylie-Jarrett_def/index.markdown

 constitute the entity Google recognizes as Kylie Jarrett.[^18]

-This is the database subject that in 1995 Mark Poster warned would come to dominate in the *Second Media Age*.
+>This is the database subject that in 1995 Mark Poster warned would come to dominate in the *Second Media Age*.
 Long before the ascendancy of search and the emergence of the social media network sites into which we pour various kinds of personal information, Poster raised concerns about the digital profiles being built from credit card use, marketing surveys, insurance information, electoral registers, and government institutional systems.
-He argued that the portraits of consumers built up in the relational databases of these institutions

-become additional social identities as each individual is constituted for the computer, depending on the database in question, as a social agent.
-Without referring the database back to its owner and his or her interests or forward to the individual in question as a model of its adequacy or accuracy, we comprehend the database as a discursive production which inscribes positionalities of subjects according to its rules of formation.^^ [^19]
+He argued that the portraits of consumers built up in the relational databases of these institutions become additional social identities as each individual is constituted for the computer, depending on the database in question, as a social agent.
+Without referring the database back to its owner and his or her interests or forward to the individual in question as a model of its adequacy or accuracy, we comprehend the database as a discursive production which inscribes positionalities of subjects according to its rules of formation.[^19]

 Like Poster’s database subjectivities, the person Google believes me to be lacks subtlety and is reductive and incomplete, and the intentions